 The main remark is the use of this method in the industrial world.

-Response: Thank you very much for your appreciation.
+Response: Thank you very much for this comment.

 Comments: I think that a few sentences are missing which explains the integration of such approach in an industrial environment: advantages and disadvantages compared to other methods.

-Response: We appreciate these suggestions and we have added more explanation in Section IV.
+Response: We appreciate this suggestion and we have expanded the relevant explanation in Section IV.

 AE Comments: Reject